 Oman is the most unknown country in the Arabian Peninsula.
-If any of us take a look in the press or the news, we will hardly listen talk about this country.
+If any of us take a look in the press or the news, we will hardly listen talk about this nation.
 In fact, Oman is a really estable, open country (considering its neighbours) and a wonderful place to visit to enjoy some massive birding in the region.
 Thanks to its geographical situation, Oman has been a natural crossroad for thousands of years, becoming a meeting point for bird species coming from really diferent geographical areas.

 Winter is the best time to enjoy this variety of birds.
 This is when it is possible to enjoy overwintering birds from Eastern Europe but also from the vast area of Central Asia, Iran, Pakistan and Indian subcontinent.
 In the South, this variety of birdlife mixes with a selected group of species typical from the Horn of Africa, giving the sense of being in that continent.
 Along with them, a good variety of regionals as interesting as Yemen Serin, Jouain’s Petrel or Arabian Wheatear and mythical desert birds including the enigmathical Grey Hypocolius.